Donders-Institute/bidscoin/docs/options.rst

 Options
 =======

 BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap.
-You can use a text editor to edit the bidsmap template ``[path_to_bidscoin]/heuristics/bidsmap_template.yaml`` if you want to adjust the default)
+You can best use a text editor to edit your `template bidsmap <>`_ if you want to adjust the default)

 .. figure:: ./_static/bidseditor_options.png
    :scale: 75%